BjorHart/test1/RuntimePythonForTwin/README.md

 <a name="of2"></a>
 ## Documentation
 #### *application.py*
 The application.py script runs the braccio dynamic ROM as a ".twin"-file.
-All operations on the ".twin" are based on the "twinRuntime" library provided by XXXXXXXXXXXXXXXXXX.
+All operations on the ".twin" are based on the "twinRuntime" library.
 The twin_runtime_core function twin_simulate() is used to simulate the ROM one timestep (0.05 s) for each iteration.
 Output data (stress at given hotspots) from the simulation is both sent to the IOT platform, and stored locally for damage accumulation calculation.

 Real time butterworth filtering of the incoming sensor data is done by the help of the IIR2filter library.
 Data is received and sent using standard MQTT calls/protocol.